 Santana Row Tree Lighting Ceremony

 Bring the kids to see costumed characters, performances by local theater groups and the lighting of the 40-foot Christmas tree by Santa himself.
+Festivities include holiday digital photos with Hello Kitty, meet and greet with Super Why and an Elf on the Shelf scavenger hunt.
 Tue., Nov.
-14. 5-9 p.m.
+13. 3-9 p.m.
 Santana Row, San Jose.

-This year’s Annual Community Giving Tree Lighting Ceremony includes a festive tree lighting ceremony at 6 p.m.
+This year’s Annual Community Giving Tree Lighting Ceremony includes a festive tree lighting ceremony at 6 p.m. with an opening night variety show.
 Holiday cheer continues throughout the month so be sure to check the event details and website for a full rundown.
 Enjoy free photos with Santa all season long!
 Fri., Nov.
-25, 6 p.m.
+23, 6 p.m.
 Plaza De Cesar Chavez Park, San Jose.

 Cupertino Tree Lighting